AdobeDocs/experience-manager-64.sv-SE/help/sites-administering/scene7-http2faq.md

 ## Vilka är riskerna med att gå över till HTTP/2? {#what-are-the-risks-with-moving-to-http}

-Övergången till HTTP/2 tar bort ditt cacheminne vid CDN eftersom det handlar om att gå över till en ny CDN-konfiguration.
+The transition to HTTP/2 clears out your cache at the CDN because it involves moving to a new CDN configuration.

-Det icke-cachelagrade innehållet träffar direkt på Adobes originalservrar tills cachen återskapas.
+Det icke-cachelagrade innehållet träffar direkt på Adobe-servrar tills cachen återskapas.
 På grund av detta planerar Adobe att hantera ett fåtal kundövergångar i taget så att godtagbara prestanda upprätthålls när vi drar in förfrågningar från vårt ursprung.

-## Hur kan du verifiera om en URL eller webbplats är aktiverad med HTTP/2? {#how-can-you-verify-whether-a-url-or-website-is-activated-with-http}
+## How can you verify whether a URL or website is activated with HTTP/2? {#how-can-you-verify-whether-a-url-or-website-is-activated-with-http}

-Du måste ladda ned en extern version för att kunna använda den i webbläsaren.
-För Firefox och Chrome finns ett tillägg som kallas **[!UICONTROL HTTP/2 och SPDY Indicator]**.
-Webbläsare stöder bara säkert HTTP/2, så det är nödvändigt att anropa en URL med HTTPS för att verifiera.
+You need to download an externsion to use with your Web browser.
+For Firefox and Chrome there is an extension called **[!UICONTROL HTTP/2 and SPDY Indicator]**.
+Browsers only support HTTP/2 securely, so it is necessary to call a URL with HTTPS to verify.
 Om HTTP/2 stöds anges detta av tillägget i form av en blå Flash-symbol och rubriken&quot;X-Firefox-Spdy&quot;: &quot;h2&quot;.